A Guaranteed Minimum Pension (GMP) is the minimum amount of pension the Trustee must provide for a member who had built up pension before April 1997.

 The amount of GMP is broadly the same as the Additional State Pension that you would have received if you had not been contracted-out and had paid a higher rate of National Insurance contributions.

-Firstly, the Trustee must always make sure that the total annual pension you receive when it is in payment is more than the amount of GMP you have earned.
+Firstly, the Trustee must always make sure that the total annual pension you receive when it’s in payment is at least equal to the amount of GMP you’ve earned.

-This means that the increases applied to your pension, whether it is in payment or not yet in payment, will be affected by how much of your total annual pension is taken up by your GMP.
+This means that the increases applied to your pension, whether it’s in payment or not yet in payment, will be affected by how much of your total annual pension is taken up by your GMP.

 We value your opinion as we continuously work to improve our service.